hardikverma22/travel-planner-ai/README.md

 - **Optimal Timing:** Learn the best time to visit your destinations for an unparalleled experience.
 - **Foodie Hotspots:** Indulge in culinary delights with recommendations from local experts.
 - **Prime Experiences:** Immerse yourself in unforgettable moments curated just for you.
+- **Expense Tracker:** Effectively track your expenses throughout your journey and can revisit later as well.
+- **Email Invite:** Invite your friend and colleagues to your desired plan and collaborate together.

 ## Architecture